pandas-dev/pandas/doc/source/user_guide/enhancingperf.rst

 :func:`pandas.eval` as function of the size of the frame involved in the computation.
 The two lines are two different engines.

+..
+    The eval-perf.png figure below was generated with /doc/scripts/eval_performance.py

 .. image:: ../_static/eval-perf.png

 You will only see the performance benefits of using the ``numexpr`` engine with :func:`pandas.eval` if your frame has more than approximately 100,000 rows.